 In November 2022, Allan was appointed Laurier’s inaugural director of innovation and entrepreneurship, and serves as the operational lead in the development of Laurier’s first Innovation and Entrepreneurship Strategy.

 The Innovation and Entrepreneurship Strategy aspires to expand programming focused on purpose-driven and impact-focused innovation and entrepreneurship, research, and university, industry and community collaborations.
 As Laurier’s faculty, staff and students engage in work that addresses pressing social, economic and environmental challenges, Allan will contribute to a cohesive vision of how this work can span disciplines and connect with sectors outside the university.

-The Changemaker designation applies to all of Laurier’s locations, including the Waterloo and Brantford campuses, the Faculty of Social Work in Kitchener, and the Toronto office and weekend MBA program.
+The Changemaker designation applies to all of Laurier’s locations, including the Waterloo and Brantford campuses, and the Faculty of Social Work in Kitchener.

 With this renewal, Laurier remains part of a select network of higher education institutions that are driving positive social change and empowering students to become changemakers and graduate with the mindset, skills and sense of agency to create a better world.